 So now that you know why people chose to use a file upload plugin, let’s jump right in and see what the best ones out there are.

-The Best File Upload Plugins for Your WordPress Website
+The Best WordPress File Upload Plugins for Your Site

 If you’re looking for the top WordPress file upload plugins, we’ve got your back.
 Here’s our hand-picked list:

-WPForms is the best contact form plugin and WordPress file upload form plugin on the market and lets you easily create a file upload form in WordPress.
-And it lets you accept one or even multiple file uploads on your forms.
+WPForms lets you accept one or even multiple file uploads on your forms.
 Plus, the forms are easy to build, so even non-technical people can use this plugin to get multiple file types, including things like uploaded images.
 You don’t need to paste any HTML to display the form on your site.

-- Drag and Drop File Upload — The plugin is easy to use for both you and your visitors, who can simply drag their files (yep, multiple files) into the upload field.
+- Drag and Drop File Upload — The plugin is easy to use for both you and your visitors.
+They can can simply drag their files (yep, multiple files) into the upload field.

 - Easy to Use — The interface is simple, allowing for a great user experience.
 Just easily drag the file upload field onto your form, save it, and then use a widget to insert your form into your pages, posts, or even sidebars.

-- File Size Adjustment — You can adjust the max file size you’ll accept.
+- File Size Adjustment — You can set the maximum file size you’ll accept on any new form.

 - AJAX Forms — Lets you accept file uploads with AJAX and no page reload.

 - Multipurpose — You’ll want a contact form plugin on your website to build basic and custom forms.
 This plugin has tons of functionality, so you can create any kind of form with additional fields.

 - File Type Adjustment — Choose which file types you want your visitors to be able to load into the form.

-- Conditional Logic — Show/hide different fields based on previous selections, great if you want to keep your forms clutter-free and automatically hide the file upload field unless someone needs it.
+- Conditional Logic — Show or hide different fields based on previous selections.
+This is great if you want to keep your forms clutter-free and automatically hide the file upload field unless someone needs it.

 - Links to Files — Email notifications send you a link to the file, instead of the file itself, a great WordPress security practice so you can avoid emails going to spam.